-What it Covers
+What it covers

-|Extended replacement cost||Up to 50% above your dwelling replacement cost||Pays for costs to replace your home or property if it exceeds your coverage limit.
-Often applies in situations where costs are unexpectedly high, such as due to labor shortages after a hurricane or other disaster|
+|Extended replacement cost||Up to 50% above your dwelling replacement cost||Pays for the cost to replace your home or property if it exceeds your coverage limit.
+Often applies in situations where costs are unexpectedly high, such as due to labor shortages after a hurricane or other disaster.|

-|Scheduled personal property||Up to 50% of contents or $1 million||Covers certain high-value items like jewelry or cash that are not covered under a regular home insurance policy|
+|Scheduled personal property||Up to 50% of contents or $1 million||Covers certain high-value items, like jewelry or cash, that are not covered under a regular home insurance policy.|

-|Identity fraud expenses||$15,000||Pays for expenses associated with identity theft, such as fraudulent credit card purchases|
+|Identity fraud expenses||$15,000||Pays for expenses associated with identity theft, such as fraudulent credit card purchases.|

 NFIP rates are set by the government and do not change from insurer to insurer.
 So if you're already considering purchasing home insurance from Tower Hill and want to buy NFIP flood coverage, there's no downside to going through Tower Hill — but there's no particular cost benefit, either.

-Tower Hill's private flood insurance option is backed by Lloyd's, and is available as either a standalone policy or an endorsement to a Tower Hill homeowners policy.
+Tower Hill's private flood insurance option is backed by Lloyd's and is available as either a standalone policy or an endorsement you can add to a Tower Hill homeowners policy.
 Private flood insurance companies calculate flood insurance premiums differently than the NFIP, so there is no downside to considering both private and NFIP flood insurance.
 Unlike NFIP coverage, which has a 30-day waiting period under most circumstances, Tower Hill's private coverage has either no waiting period at all or a 15-day waiting period, meaning your coverage will go into effect sooner.

-An additional advantage of buying home insurance and flood insurance from the same company is that it simplifies the claims process.
+An additional advantage of buying home insurance and flood insurance from the same company is that it simplifies the claim process.
 There is likely to be less confusion or debate about whether a claim is covered under your home or flood insurance if both policies are purchased from the same insurer.

-Additional Coverage Options Available from Tower Hill
+Additional coverage options available from Tower Hill

-Tower Hill also offers several additional lesscommonly selected coverages that homeowners can add to their policy if they so choose.
+Tower Hill also offers several additional, less commonly selected coverages that homeowners can add to their policy if they so choose.
 These coverages go beyond typical home insurance to pay for extra expenses you might incur from a covered peril.

-- Ordinance/Law Coverage: Pays for additional home rebuilding costs to bring a home up to code when repairs are needed.
-For example, if your home is damaged by wind and it's discovered that the house needs additional upgrades to meet new fire-safety standards, this coverage would pay for the extra costs.
+- Ordinance/law coverage: Pays for additional home rebuilding costs to bring a home up to code when repairs are needed.
+For example, if your home is damaged by wind and it's discovered that the house needs additional upgrades to meet new fire safety standards, this coverage would pay for the extra costs.

-- Landscaping: Compensates you for damage to your home's landscaping, including lawns
+- Landscaping: Compensates you for damage to your home's landscaping, including lawns.

-- Debris Removal: Pays for extra costs of removing debris after a storm or other disaster, even if your dwelling limit has been exhausted
+- Debris removal: Pays for extra costs of removing debris after a storm or other disaster, even if your dwelling limit has been exhausted.

-- Loss Assessment: If you're a member of a homeowners or neighborhood association, loss assessment pays for any assessments the association charges you for, so long as the cause of the assessment is a covered peril.
+- Loss assessment: If you're a member of a homeowners or neighborhood association, loss assessment pays for any assessments the association charges you for, so long as the cause of the assessment is a covered peril.

-Standard Insurance Coverages Available from Tower Hill
+Standard insurance coverages available from Tower Hill

 Tower Hill's standard coverages protect the structure of your home; other structures on your property, such as a detached garage or shed; and your personal property, like furniture, clothing and appliances.
 The insurer also provides liability coverage, which protects you financially in case someone sues you for financial damages.
 This might be because they were injured on your property, for example.

-- Dwelling Coverage/Coverage A: Covers the dwelling and structure of your home, including interior and exterior walls, windows, doors and the roof
+- Dwelling coverage/Coverage A: Covers the dwelling and structure of your home, including interior and exterior walls, windows, doors and the roof.

-- Other Structures/Coverage B: Covers other structures on your property, like a detached garage, shed or pool house
+- Other structures/Coverage B: Covers other structures on your property, like a detached garage, shed or pool house.

-- Additional Living Expenses/Coverage D: Pays for extra living costs, like a hotel room or temporary rental, if you have to leave your home due to a covered cause
+- Additional living expenses/Coverage D: Pays for extra living costs, like a hotel room or temporary rental, if you have to leave your home due to a covered cause.

-- Liability Coverage: If someone makes a liability claim against you, such as if they are injured on your property, liability coverage will cover the expense, as well as associated legal costs.
+- Liability coverage: If someone makes a liability claim against you, such as if they are injured on your property, liability coverage will cover the expense, as well as associated legal costs.

-Tower Hill Shopping Experience
+Tower Hill shopping experience

-However, the company's website is not totally without functionality: Tower Hill customers are able to log in online in order to make premium payments and claims, though the company also has a 24/7 claims hotline.
+However, the company's website is not totally without functionality.
+Tower Hill customers are able to log in online in order to make premium payments and claims, though the company also has a 24/7 claims hotline.

-While it offers competitive premiums, Tower Hill only provided the absolute lowest price for one of our three sample properties.
+While it offered competitive premiums, Tower Hill only provided the absolute lowest price for one of our three sample properties.
 Home insurance shoppers who prioritize a low price may want to check with multiple insurers for the best rates.

 Tower Hill has mixed reviews when it comes to customer service and financial stability, though it fared about average among Florida insurance companies.
-On a national level, Tower Hill does not perform well: The company has a very weak complaint ratio of 4.11 from the NAIC, meaning it received far more complaints than other companies of its size nationwide.
+On a national level, Tower Hill does not perform well: The company has a very weak complaint ratio of 4.11 from the National Association of Insurance Commissioners (NAIC), meaning it received far more complaints than other companies of its size nationwide.

-Tower Hill Subsidiaries and Complaint Scores
+Tower Hill subsidiaries and complaint scores

 |Tower Hill Preferred||1.3%||5.71||1.24|